victor-cortez/Library-of-Babel-Python-API/README.md

 #Development
  The module is in early development, soon i will make inprovements.
 If you want to talk about or help, send me an email: victorcortezcb@gmail.com
+ Just to make clear, i am in no way associated with the project or any of the creators of it.